Prachi-7463/AI-Chatbot/README.md

 - Keyword-based response matching
 - Beginner-friendly AI chatbot project
 - Little bit smarter as it is using dictionaries for responses.
+- Human-like response delays using the time module

 4. Technologies Used